John Farrell (architect): Early life

 John Farrell was born in Auckland in 1868.
 He and his family moved to Thames where he lived until later returning to Auckland for university.

 Farrell married his wife in 1892.

 Farrell worked as a builder and contractor before working as an architect.

 Political career

-John Farrell became a member of the Grey Lynn Borough Council in 1899 before serving as mayor of Grey Lynn from 1904–1907.
+John Farrell became a member of the Grey Lynn Borough Council in 1899 before serving as mayor of Grey Lynn from 1904 to 1907.
 He resigned from the mayoralty to serve as the Auckland Education Board architect.

 Farrell unsuccessfully ran for parliament on two occasions.
 First as a Conservative in the Grey Lynn electorate in 1905, and in 1922, as a Reform Party candidate for the Auckland West electorate.